Study with us

 The following are minimum requirements for entry into the PharmD program.
 Meeting these requirements does not guarantee acceptance into the program.
 Admission is highly competitive with 55 seats available each year.

 If you don't meet the admission requirements for the Doctor of Pharmacy program, you may still qualify for entry into the Faculty of Science or another program.
-If you're new to university, there are direct entry options available, such as University 1.
+For those who have not attended university previously, there are direct entry options available, such as University 1.

 How to apply